HumanCellAtlas/dcp-community/rfcs/text/0000-planning-for-the-dcp.md

 A single agile framework (referenced as **!** **Scrum**) MUST be used by all component teams for planning and developing DCP *data as a service* in an iterative, incremental manner.

 Based on the broad adoption of Scrum variations across the DCP community, the expectation is that the reader is familiar with this framework and its artifacts.
-If not, please review the [definitive reference](https://scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf) before proceeding.
+If not, please review the definitive [*Scrum Guide*](https://scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf) before proceeding.

 Exceptions to Scrum (colloquially known as [ScrumButs](https://www.scrum.org/resources/what-scrumbut) in that community) are described below.